Estimate your EPF growth, employer/employee contributions, and pension projection with Fundulator’s smart EPF calculator.

 Understand how your Employee Provident Fund grows and plan your retirement corpus effectively.

-Get monthly pension post-retirement based on your average salary and service years.
-Maximum pension is ₹7,500/month, plus 2 bonus years if service > 20 years.
+EPS provides a monthly pension after age 58, based on pensionable salary (capped at ₹15,000) and service years.
+Maximum pension is ₹7,500/month, with 2 bonus years added if service exceeds 20 years.

 Enable "Salary Growth" to see how annual increments boost your EPF corpus.
 Even 6% annual growth can significantly increase your retirement savings.